-\begin{proof} Let $d_{I_1}=\{d_i: \, i\in I_1\}$, then $\sum_{j=1}^{[nt]}\bx_{j, I_1}$ is a integrated fractional process with order $d_{I_1}+1$, each of its components has order larger than $1/2.$ Using (ii) of Condition 3 instead of Marinucci and Robinson (2000) Lemma 2, we can show this lemma similarly to their Theorem 1. \end{proof}
+\begin{proof} Let $d_{I_1}=\{d_i: \, i\in I_1\}$, then $\sum_{j=1}^{[nt]}\bx_{j, I_1}$ is an integrated fractional process with order $d_{I_1}+1$, and each of its components has order larger than $1/2.$ Using (ii) of Condition 3 instead of Marinucci and Robinson (2000) Lemma 2, we can show this lemma similarly to their Theorem 1. \end{proof}